LEDs cut your costs of lighting electricity by 75% – 80%. Here’s a ‘how to’ guide to help you decide what to buy.

 Another common issue with LEDs is that they are not compatible with dimming, or the dimmers you have in your house.
 Some buzz, some flicker, some strobe as you dim, some do not respond to the dimmer switch at all.
 This can be a tough problem to remedy as you may not know what brand the existing dimmers in your house are.

 First, check the packaging to ensure that the bulb is in fact “dimmable”.
 Once you know for sure the bulb can dim, the next step is to check the dimmer compatibility.
 This can either be a leaflet inside the packaging or a link provided to the manufacturer’s website.
 If you have done your research and are unsure which dimmers you currently have installed, call a certified electrician to check your compatibility.

-Cheap, no-name bulbs, or one off brands beware.
+Be aware of cheap, no-name bulbs or one-off brands.
 It is always best to stick with a reputable brand and a reputable distributor.
 Going with the cheapest bulb is not always good practice.
 Reputable brands go through ruthless quality control and have great warranties.
 Some cheap bulbs may fail early or cause problems in the future.

 5. Smart LED lighting

 Smart LED lighting comes in all functionalities and brands.
 Going into depth on the different brands is best saved for your own research.
 What we will say is this: make sure the system you choose is the system you have researched and will stick with.
 Most smart lighting is expandable as in you can start with one bulb or one room and increase to your whole home or office over time.
 The downside is that most brands are not compatible with each other.
 If you plan on going with a smart system, make sure you have done enough research to know that it is the right one for you and that you plan on using it for a long time.

 Contact HOME SAFE today if you are planning on making the switch to LED.